mjmac87/vscode-openai-assistant/README.md

-# OpenAI API Interaction Extension for Visual Studio Code
+# OpenAI Assistant Extension for Visual Studio Code

 This extension allows you to interact with the OpenAI Chat API directly within Visual Studio Code.
 It uses the contents of the current file as the prompt for the OpenAI API and displays the response in an output channel called OpenAI Coder.